 Kenna Cartwright Park

-The Bike Ranch
+Kamloops Bike Ranch

 Kamloops is a mountain biker’s heaven.
-The Bike Ranch is a 26-hectare area located in terraced and gullied silt bluffs, and open grasslands between Valleyview and Juniper Ridge neighbourhoods with an elevation change of 132 m over its 1.1 km length.
+The Kamloops Bike Ranch is a 26-hectare area located in terraced and gullied silt bluffs, and open grasslands between Valleyview and Juniper Ridge neighbourhoods with an elevation change of 132 m over its 1.1 km length.
 Kamloops has a worldwide reputation in the sport of mountain biking and the ranch is a world-class mountain bike facility for residents and visitors.

 Ski, bike, hike and ride at Sun Peaks Resort just a short 45 minute drive from the city centre.

 Love water sports?
 The Kamloops Rowing Club is located on Shumway Lake which is 20 minutes out of town on Highway 5A, the old Merritt Highway.
 The same site is also used by the Kamloops Canoe and Kayak Club as well as the Kamloops Waterski Club.
-Or, get out on the water on the Thompson River, Kamloops Lake or one of the other many nearby bodies of water.
+Or, get out on the water on the Thompson River, Kamloops Lake, Paul Lake or any of the other many nearby bodies of water.

 The Kamloops Blazers are a major bridge to the National Hockey League and because of that, have a rich history in the city going back more than 30 years and more than 60 years to their years in New Westminster BC and Estevan, SK.
 Some notable alumni of the past 35 years include Scottie Upshall, Devan Dubnyk, Kris Versteeg, Shane Doan, Jarome Iginla, Darcy Tucker, Darryl Sydor, Scott Niedermayer and Mark Recchi.

 The Storm have a shorter tradition in Kamloops and can serve as a road to colleges, universities and the junior A leagues.